Bootstrap Robust Prescriptive Analytics: Bootstrap Robust Prescriptions with Contextual Information

-The main advantage of using this convex dual formulation of the robust nearest neighbors formulation is that finding the optimal prescription $z^{r, \nn}_{n, t}(\bar x)$ now merely requires the solution of a convex optimization problem over the decision $z$ and this time three additional dual variables $\alpha$, $\beta$, and $\eta$, instead of a saddle point problem with variables of a dimension which may scale linearly in the amount of training data.
-This dependence on the amount of training data is again not completely eliminated as the constraint in the dual characterization \eqref{eq:nn:dual} of the partial robust cost $c_{n, j}^{\br, \nn}$ still counts $j$ terms.
-As the final robust nearest neighbors cost function $c_{n}^{\br, \nn}$ consists of the maximum of these partial robust cost functions we still have to account for a total number of $ \frac 12 \abs{\ms M_n}(\abs{\ms M_n}+1)$ such terms.
+The main advantage of using the previous convex dual formulation of the robust budget functions is that finding the optimal prescription $z^{r}_{\train[n]}(\obs)$ now merely requires the solution of a convex optimization problem over the decision $z$ and three additional dual variables $\alpha$, $\beta$, and $\eta$ for each $j\in [n]$.
+The dependence on the amount of training data is not completely eliminated as the constraint in the dual characterization \eqref{eq:nn:dual} of the partial robust budget $c^j_{n}$ still counts $j$ terms.
+As the robust nearest neighbors cost function $c_{n}$ consists of the maximum of all of these partial robust cost functions we still have to account for a total number of $O(n^2)$ such terms.

+For the particular case of a bootstrap robust nearest neighbors formulation, Lemma \ref{lemma:nn-dual-representation} and Equation \eqref{eq:nna} guarantee the following convex representation. \begin{mybox}{Example: Bootstrap Robust Nearest-Neighbors Formulation}

+\end{mybox} For the Nadaraya-Watson formulation a more compact optimization formulation can be derived.
+We defer the proof of the next result to Appendix \ref{ssec:proof-dual-nw}.